AdmiJW/UTM-Timetable-Generator-V2/data/draft/tutorial/5_Generate.md

 <br/>

 1. Simply click on the __Check Clash__ button.
-If there are clashes in your timetable, the details will be shown and you are required to go back to the __Setup__ page to fix the clash.
+If there are clashes in your timetable, the details will be shown and you are required to go back to the __Classes 3️⃣__ page to fix the clash.

 <br/>